-DBS Woman's World Card — 4 mpd Online & Contactless
+DBS Woman's World Card — 4 mpd on ALL Online Transactions

 DBS Woman's World Card